Hyppää sisältöön

 • Exclusion of companies

 The investor excludes from the investment universe any companies that provide products and services that are determined to be controversial or unethical in nature.
-The Pension Fund avoids direct investments in companies that manufacture alcohol, tobacco or weapons or provide gambling services, adult entertainment or fossil fuels.
+The Pension Fund avoids direct investments in companies that manufacture alcohol, tobacco, cannabis or weapons or provide gambling services, adult entertainment or fossil fuels.